 This is perhaps the most important element of a project system — and it can easily be neglected in both down markets and growth markets.
 Successful companies realize that excellence begins with people, and focusing on these four areas will improve your project system (and all of them, when handled well, are completely self-funding):

-• Create communities of practice that bring together engineers and project professionals in less formal network, where members can accelerate their own learning and understanding by sharing best practices, success stories, and problem solutions together.
+- Create communities of practice that bring together engineers and project professionals in a less formal network, where members can accelerate their own learning and understanding by sharing best practices, success stories, and problem solutions together.

 2. Process — The Way We Work